maidsafe/QA/droplet_deployer/README.md

 `npm start` - Follow the default flow of the tool as listed [here](script_flow.md)

+## Configs

+There is `config.json` file which allows you to tweek somer of the droplet deployer parameters.

+* `dropletSshPrivKeyPath` - full path to the private key used for SSH connection.
+If not specified, username/password authentication will be used.
+  Example: "/home/povilas/.ssh/id_rsa"

 ## TODO
   At present the droplet list from digitalocean fetches maximum of 500 droplets only.
   Implement proper pagination based on the meta data